 As many novices are familiar with the practices of gripping a doorknob, holding a sword, and writing, eating, and drinking with hand-held utilities, they tend to think that holding the bow works in the same way – that is, simply grabbing the tool and fitting it in whatever way seems most comfortable.

-It is a man’s duty to find the best instrument, if his pursuit is an instrument.
+It is a man’s duty to find the best violin, if his pursuit is a violin.
 Violins, violas, cellos, guitar, basses – all equally different and similar in level of goodness, these instruments have been used throughout the ages, and their sonic productions continue to pave a path of inspiration for musicians and artists.

 Violins, particularly, have been essential components in the history of the art, and they are magnificent tools for precision practice and critical thinking.